A Generic Graph Sparsification Framework using Deep Reinforcement Learning: Experiments

 \textbf{Shortest Path Distance Preservation}.
 To test the ability of various sparsification methods in preserving the pairwise shortest path distance, We define the reward function for single-pair shortest path (SPSP) as follows:

-where $P$ is the set of SPSP pairs, and $dist(u, v)_{G'}$ is the SPSP distance between $u$ and $v$ in the sparsified graph $G'$, and $dist(u, v)_{G}$ is the SPSP distance between $u$ and $v$ in the original graph $G$.
-In the case where $v$ becomes unreachable from $u$ in $G'$ (i.e., $dist(u, v)_{G'}=\infty$), we set this difference equal to $|V|$, as this is greater than the maximum path length by one.
+where $P$ is the set of SPSP pairs, and $dist(u, v)_{G'}$ is the SPSP distance between $u$ and $v$ in the sparsified graph $G'$, and $dist(u, v)_{G}$ is the SPSP distance between node $u$ and node $v$ in the original graph $G$.
+In the case where $v$ becomes unreachable from $u$ in $G'$, we set this difference equal to $|V|$, as this is greater than the maximum path length by 1.

-During training, $P$ is created at each timestep before an edge is pruned.
-When the model chooses an edge $a_t$ to prune, we sample random nodes and compute their shortest paths from the source node and destination node of $a_t$.
+During training, the set of SPSPs $P$ is created at each timestep before an edge is pruned.
+When the model chooses an edge to prune $a_t$, we sample random nodes and compute their shortest paths from the source node and destination node of $a_t$.
 This design is to leverage the optimal substructure property of shortest paths.
-That is, the only way a SPSP, for example from $u$ to $v$, will be affected by $a_t$ is if $a_t$ is contained in that path.
+That is, the only way a SPSP, for example from $u$ to $v$, will be affected by pruning edge $a_t$ is if it is contained in that path.
 This is because the SPSP between $u$ and $v$ must be composed of the SPSP from $u$ to the source node in $a_t$ and the SPSP from the destination node in $a_t$ to $v$.
-Thus, when $a_t$ is pruned, a new SPSP must be generated between $u$ and $v$ without $a_t$.
+Thus, when $a_t$ is pruned, a new SPSP must be generated between $u$ and $v$ that does not contain the edge $a_t$.

-During the test time, however, we run a maximum of 8,196 randomly sampled SPSP queries over the graph and keep them fixed for the entire episode.
+During test time, however, we run a maximum of 8196 randomly sampled Single-Pair Shortest Path (SPSP) queries over the graph and keep them fixed for the entire episode.
 The results are given in Figure~\ref{fig:spsp_preserve} and in Table~\ref{tab:spsp_preserve} which show that SparRL consistently outperforms other methods on the CiteSeer, Email, and Amazon (Top-500 Comm.) graphs.